Concert Tour Profile

 Concert Tour's top stablemates this year include Charlatan, Hozier, Life Is Good, Kalypso, Spielberg and Medina Spirit.
 Many of these are Road to the Kentucky Derby horses.

 Concert Tour is owned by Gary and Mary West, who are multiple graded stakes-winning owners.
-The ownership has a career record of almost 600 wins and total purse earnings of more than $37million.
+The ownership have a career record of almost 600 wins and total purse earnings of more than $37million.

 Concert Tour's regular rider is Joel Rosario, a multiple graded stakes-winning jockey.
-He has a career record of more than 3,000 wins and has brought in more than $235million in earnings.
+He has a career record of more than 3,100 wins and has brought in more than $240million in earnings.
+However, he was ridden by Mike Smith in the Preakness Stakes.

 Concert Tour's pedigree